 Anthony found out that he could not enroll in the paid internship program right away, as it was reserved for students who had 90%+ attendance for a 3-month period.
-However, once he qualified, he could get an internship!
+However, once he qualified, he could get an internship in their recording studio!